inference-labs-inc/omron-subnet/docs/competitions/QUICKSTART.md

 - Review validator logs for specific failures via WandB
 - Verify input schema matches implementation

+## FAQ

+### How do I benchmark my circuit?

+To benchmark your circuit before submission to mainnet, it's recommended to run a validator and miner locally, pointed towards testnet or a local network.
+For guidance on how to do this, please refer to [testnet] and [localnet] guides respectively.

+### Which hardware do validators run to benchmark my circuit?

+Validators are instructed to run using macOS arm64 architectures.
+M1 or M2 processors are recommended for best performance and the majority of validators will be using these processors to test your circuits.
+For specific hardware requirements, please refer to the main [README] document.

+### What is the maximum proof time allowed for a circuit?

+The maximum proof time is a configurable property and is subject to change over time, however as it stands this value is set at 300 seconds (5 minutes).

+### What is the maximum `pk.key` size allowed for a circuit?

+The maximum `pk.key` size is a configurable property and is subject to change over time, however as it stands this value is set at 50GB.

+### When does the competition end?

+The competition will end on 2025-04-27.

 ## For additional assistance

 - Join Discord and reach out via the Subnet 2 channel: https://discord.gg/bittensor
 - For security reports, please see our bug bounty program: https://immunefi.com/bug-bounty/omron/
 - Otherwise, feel free to open a GitHub issue within the repository.

+[testnet]: ../running_on_testnet.md
+[localnet]: ../running_on_staging.md
+[README]: ../../README.md#minimum-1